BoldingBruggeman/fabm-pisces/README.md

                zfactcal = MIN( excess(ji,jj,ikt), 0.2 )
                zfactcal = MIN( 1., 1.3 * ( 0.2 - zfactcal ) / ( 0.4 - zfactcal ) )
 ```
-First question: does `zfactcal` represent the rpeserved fraction, as hinted at by the paper and matching the fact that in increases with increasing saturation [= decreasing `zfactcal`].
+First question: does `zfactcal` represent the preserved fraction, as hinted at by the paper and matching the fact that in increases with increasing saturation [= decreasing `zfactcal`].
 Or does it represent the dissolved fraction, as it is treated inthe original PISCES code?
 In the latter case, however, `excess` takes negative values when the water is supersaturated.
 This leads to `zfactcal` being positive, and dissolution occuring.
 Is that intentional?
 It leads to further oversaturation and even faster dissolution - a positive feedback.